mabdinur/starterprojectspring/README.md

 ```

 4. Create a RestController for SecondService
-5. Start a span to wrap the SecondServiceController
+5. Start a span to wrap SecondServiceController.secondTracedMethod()

 ```java
 import org.springframework.beans.factory.annotation.Autowired;